 Secret discoveries of all kinds that I might miss if I move too fast: the church garden that is actually a public space and becomes an oasis.
 The mews tucked away in the West Village that peek out.
 The fraternity among dog owners at 5AM in the park.
 The gargoyles that seem to appear on entire blocks of buildings in some neighborhoods.
 The incredible variety of food.

 I also love the fact that we are city built on and around the water, and I deeply love our bridges—in particular the Verrazano-Narrows and Manhattan bridges.

 What is your favorite building and/or neighborhood in the city?

 I am drawn to interstitial spaces: parks, plazas, wherever people seem to gather or plants seem to grow despite the fates.
 I love Park Slope, Brooklyn for its grand brownstone blocks, community parks and playgrounds, people clustered on stoops all over the neighborhood no matter the season, and local businesses of wide variety.

-What is your most memorable OHNY site or program?
+What was your most memorable OHNY experience?

 OHNY is important to New York City because…